SparkPost/bouncy-sink/README.md

 The sink uses an `OPTIONS` http request (which will, conicidentally be rejected by the engagement tracker) to check the server type.
 It does not actually follow the link redirect, or fetch the whole object.

+The User-Agent is randomly selected from a realistic set of current, popular browsers.

 ### FBLs (aka Spam Complaints)

 The sink responds to a some mails with an FBL back to SparkPost in ARF format.
 The reply is constructed as follows: